gatling/gatling/src/docs/content/reference/current/core/injection/index.md

 ### Closed Model

 {{< include-code "closed-injection" java kt scala >}}

+The building blocks for closed model profile injection are:

 1. `constantConcurrentUsers(nbUsers).during(duration)`: Inject so that number of concurrent users in the system is constant
 2. `rampConcurrentUsers(fromNbUsers).to(toNbUsers).during(duration)`: Inject so that number of concurrent users in the system ramps linearly from a number to another